zama-ai/fhevm/docs/fundamentals/contracts.md

 # Contracts standard library
-This document provides guidance on how to use the standard contracts.
+This document provides guidance on how to use the contracts standard library.

 ## Installation